microsoft/moaw/workshops/fabric-e2e-serengeti/workshop.md

 Click `Ok` to close the pane.
 Back to the destination configuration, for the File format select `Binary`.

-Now that we have finished configuring both activities click on the `Run` button above the canvas.
-On the dialog, click `Save and run`.
+Now that we have finished configuring both activities select the `Run` button on the top menu bar, then select `Run`.
+On the dialog that opens, select `Save and run`.
 The pipeline takes a few seconds to copy and unzip all the specified files from the Blob Storage container to the Lakehouse.

 ![Create Data Pipeline](assets/complete-copy.png)

 Navigate back to the lakehouse to explore the data.